Phase I 2013 – 2018

 Looking forward, the UK Catalysis Hub will focus on developing new catalytic processes for more effective use of water and energy, waste minimisation, and material reuse and reduction in gaseous emissions.

 The four new interrelated themes of the hub are:

 The Hub has been highly productive scientifically and its programme has encompassed a very broad range of contemporary catalytic science.
 The Hub has supported 82 novel and topical projects in catalytic science for up to two years The Hub has an inclusive ethos and the three calls have also attracted new academics to the programme.
 Over 190 publications have arisen from projects aligned with the Hub.
-In addition to the scientific program the hub has been active in building the catalysis community with biannual internal conferences, and a series of workshops and external conferences including several faraday and royal society discussion meeting.
-The Hub was integral in setting up the UK catalysis Conference.
+In addition to the scientific program the Hub has been active in building the catalysis community with biannual internal conferences, and a series of workshops and external conferences including several Faraday and Royal Society discussion meetings.
+The Hub was integral in setting up the UK Catalysis Conference.